FilFL: Client Filtering for Optimized Client Participation in Federated Learning

-In this work, we introduce FilFL, an approach to optimize client participation in FL by adding a \textit{client filtering} procedure.
-The approach is based on the idea that filtering out unsuitable clients before applying client selection can enhance the model's overall performance.
-To achieve this, we introduce a novel application of a publicly available dataset and propose a combinatorial maximization problem to identify the set of \emph{filtered-in} clients that are most compatible for collaboration.
-Namely, our objective is to identify the optimal subset of available clients whose averaged performance yields the lowest loss over the public dataset.
-Solving this combinatorial optimization problem would typically necessitate an exponential number of tests, rendering it computationally infeasible.
-As a result, we employ a greedy approach to approximate its solution.
-To this end, we present two greedy filtering algorithms: a deterministic one and a randomized variant.
+In this work, we include combinatorial optimization in the standard FL training to optimize client participation further.
+We introduce FilFL, which includes a \textit{client filtering} procedure that looks for the best combination of clients within the available ones, which can be conducted as a periodic prepossessing step to any off-the-shelf client selection scheme.
+To achieve this, we formulate a combinatorial optimization problem to periodically identify the clients most compatible for collaboration.
+Namely, our objective is to identify the optimal subset of available clients whose averaged performance yields the lowest loss.
+Solving this combinatorial optimization problem would necessitate an exponential number of tests, rendering it computationally infeasible.
+As a result, we employ an efficient greedy approach to approximate its solution.
+To this end, we present two greedy filtering algorithms: a deterministic one and a randomized variant, both relying on marginal gains from adding and removing clients from subsets of clients.
 Using different vision and language tasks and realistic federated scenarios with time-varying client availability, we evaluate the performance of combining our \textit{client filtering} methods with different FL algorithms, such as FedAvg and FedProx~\cite{li2020federated}, and with various client selection schemes, such as RS, PoC, and DivFL.